Polyanyanwu/football-quiz-pp2/README.md

 ![Design of Wireframe](/docs/football_quiz_wireframe.png)

 ## **Technologies Used**
-The visual aspectes of the site was done with the HTML and CSS while the interactivity was achieved using JavaScript.
+The visual aspects of the site was done with the HTML and CSS while the interactivity was achieved using JavaScript.
 The font images were from Font Awesome.
-The JavaScript was organised into three different files:
+The JavaScript was organized into three different files:
-1. The Config.js contains the constants that drive the limits used for the site; e.g. Total Number of Qustions per session; time duration for the quiz; total answer options, etc. These config variables enable the change of these variables that determine the overal actions on the site from a central point.
+1. The Config.js contains the constants that drive the limits used for the site; e.g. Total Number of Questions per session; time duration for the quiz; total answer options, etc. These config variables enable the change of these variables that determine the overall actions on the site from a central point.
-2. The model.js contains the database of the questions modeled with an array of footbal question and answer objects.
+2. The model.js contains the database of the questions modeled with an array of football question and answer objects.
 There are two arrays; one for the amateur and another for the professional options.
 3. The controller.js is where the application logic is implemented; it imports data from the config.js and the model.js.

 While testing the application and its appeal I got dissatisfied with the default Confirm and Alert windows provided by the JavaScript.
 This led to the use of jQuery library 3.6.0 <code>cdnjs.cloudflare.com/ajax/libs/jquery/3.6.0/jquery.min.js</code> to display customised confirmation modal and alert windows.